HansjoergW/sec-fincancial-statement-data-set/doc_segements/read.md

 [07_03_CF_standardizer.ipynb](notebooks/07_03_CF_standardizer.ipynb))
 - automate processing and standardizing by configuring customized process steps that are executed whenever a new data file is detected on sec.gov (see [08_00_automation_basics.ipynb](notebooks/08_00_automation_basics.ipynb))
-- Version 2 supports the new "segments" column that was added in December 2024
+- **version 2 supports the new "segments" column that was added in December 2024**

 # Principles